analyticswithharry/embrix-documentation/embrix-documentation-README.md

 npm install embrix-node
 ```

-Install only the drivers or SDKs you need:
+Install the drivers or provider SDKs you actually use:

 ```bash
 npm install better-sqlite3